ScitoVation/plethem/README.md

 ## PLETHEM INSTALLATION

 ### Installing R.
-Installing PLETHEM requires the latest version of 64 bit R-3.4.4 or higher([link](https://www.r-project.org/)), RStudio([link](https://www.rstudio.com/)), and Rtools([link](https://cran.r-project.org/bin/windows/Rtools/))
+Installing PLETHEM requires the latest version of 64 bit R-3.5 or higher([link](https://www.r-project.org/)), RStudio([link](https://www.rstudio.com/)), and Rtools([link](https://cran.r-project.org/bin/windows/Rtools/)).
+While installing Rtools make sure the box that says "Add Rtools to System Path" is checked.

 ### Installing the package
 Open Rstudio once all of the above are installed.
 On the Rstudio console type the following command
 ---
-  >install.packages("devtools",dependencies = T)lilib
+  >install.packages("devtools",dependencies = T)

 This will install the package "devtools".
-This package is needed to install PELTHEM from the repos Then type one of the following commands
+This package is needed to install PLETHEM from the repos Then type one of the following commands

   >devtools::install_github("ScitoVation/plethem")

 to install form Github or

   > devtools::install_bitbucket("ScivCompTox/plethem")

 to install from BitBucket.